VicGriffin/VicGriffin/README.md

 - 👀 I’m interested in pro coding
 - 🌱 I’m a web developer and a data scientist
 - 💞️ I’m looking to collaborate on definitive projects
-- 📫 How to reach me email @vickamworkpro@gmail.com
+- 📫 How to reach me,,, email @vickamworkpro@gmail.com
 -

 <!---